xlreme/Teacherly/README.md

 ```
 1) Will be using root user for database access
 2) Run each commands in Database script.sql
+3) For development purpose, root user, port 3306 will be used to access the database.
 ```

 ### On NodeJS